Enrollment Projections: What Methods Work Best?

 - Understand the current demographic and socioeconomic makeup of the student population and past demographic trends.

-- Place special programs in schools that are geographically the closest to the students who need to access the programs, while taking facility capacities into consideration.
+- Place special programs in schools that are geographically closest to the students who need to access the programs, while taking facility capacities into consideration.

-Only when a district can access enrollment projections that account for the future location of students can the district make truly informed decisions about updating attendance area boundaries and siting new schools—two activities that are often costly and that can create tension between the community and the district—and that school districts don’t want to complicate with unclear data.
+Only when a district can access enrollment projections that account for the future location of students can the district make truly informed decisions about updating attendance area boundaries and siting new schools—two activities that are often costly, that can create tension between the community and the district, and that school districts can only accomplish with the best-possible data.